Day-In Day-Out: Background and release

 "Day-In Day-Out" was written by Bowie at his home in Montreux, Switzerland, along with most of the rest of Never Let Me Down in mid-1986.
-It was recorded in the autumn of 1986 at Mountain Studios in the same city.
+It was recorded in September and October of 1986 at Mountain Studios in the same city, with follow-up sessions at Power Station in New York City in November and December later that year.
 The singer penned the song out of concern for the treatment of the homeless in the United States, a foray into social commentary that he would further pursue with his grunge-precursor band Tin Machine two years later.

 "Day-In Day-Out" is an R&B song, being reminiscent of some of the singer's R&B work in the 1970s.
 One author said that it is "an example of Bowie's strength in the R&B genre."
 The lyrics of the song were compared by one writer to those of Dolly Parton's "9 to 5" (1980), and deal with the depths a young mother has to sink to feed her child.
 Bowie claimed the song was selected as the lead-off single for Never Let Me Down "more as a statement of energy" about the album, as opposed to directly trying for a chart-topping single.
 It was released on 23 March 1987 by EMI on multiple 7" and 12" single formats, featuring B-side single "Julie".
 A video EP was also distributed that year.
 The single was later included in several compilations, including Bowie: The Singles 1969–1993 / The Singles Collection (1993), Bowie – The Video Collection (1993), Best of Bowie (2002), The Platinum Collection (2005) and The Best of David Bowie 1980–1987 (2007).

 A Spanish-language version of "Day-In-Day-Out", known as "Al Alba" or "Dia Tras Dia", was recorded in 1987 in order to boost interest in Bowie's first-ever concerts in Spain as part of his Glass Spider Tour (1987).
 It earned a single airing on Spanish radio prior to the concerts and was never released as a stand-alone single, although it was made available for digital download in 2007.

 "Day-In Day-Out" was performed live during the Glass Spider Tour (1987), and was included on the concert video release Glass Spider (1988).

 Re-recorded and re-mastered versions of "Day-In Day-Out" appears in the box set Loving the Alien (1983–1988) (2018).
 For the re-recorded version of the song, album engineer Mario J. McNulty discovered from the original master tapes that Bowie had recorded the Borneo Horns (Stanley Harrison, Lenny Pickett, Steve Elson and Arif Mardin) playing live for the song, but had elected to replace them with synthesized horns.
 McNulty restored the live horns in the new version, saying that the track now had "one foot in the past and another in the present".